CarawaysClass/carawaysclass.github.io/itse1311/itse1311-syllabus-details.md

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
-* Check the slack site for our weekly Learning Activities and Assignments.
+* Check the Brightspace site for our weekly Learning Activities and Assignments.
-* For emails received between _Monday and Friday noon_, I will reply by 5pm, the following day.
+* For Slack communications received between _Monday and Friday noon_, I will reply by 5pm, the following day.
-* For emails received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
+* For Slack communicaitons received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
 * Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or D2L.
 * Work is to be submitted by the Due Date.  **Late work will not be accepted**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.
-* Please use my virtual office hours (see hours above) should you need to set up a WebEx meeting or call for any question or issue that you would like to discuss.
+* Please use my virtual office hours (see hours above) should you need to set up a WebEx meeting or call for any questions/topics you would like to discuss.

 ## Student Learning Outcomes